Around the exhibition

 (France, fiction, 73 min, 1931, TF1) With Danielle Darrieux.

-Published by Grasset in 1930, The Ball, successful novel ofIrène Némirovsky, is adapted to cinema the following year by the German filmmaker Wilhelm Thiele.
+Published by Grasset in 1930, The Ball, bestselling novel ofIrène Némirovsky, was adapted into a film the following year by the German filmmaker Wilhelm Thiele.

-The film, which will reveal Danielle Darrieux, describes the difficult transition from adolescence to adulthood and takes a critical look at the bourgeois environment of the time.
+The film, which will reveal Danielle Darrieux, describes the difficult transition from adolescence to adulthood and takes a critical look at the bourgeois milieu of the time.

-In the presence ofÉric Le Roy, head of the access department, enhancement and enrichment of the collections of the French Film Archives of the CNC.
+In the presence ofÉric Le Roy, Head of the Access Department, enhancement and enrichment of the collections of the CNC’s French Film Archives.

 Rates: 5 euros / reduced 3 euros